 In contrast, if you’re less concerned about maintaining GPA—say, if you’ve gotten mostly Bs already and a C won’t make much of an impact—or if getting a W plays into a negative narrative, then taking the lower grade is probably your better bet.
 This is true if you already have at least two Ws or if the W comes later in your college years and could be seen as potential evidence of a pattern of giving up or a downward trend.

-As mentioned, one of the primary reasons students drop premed courses is because they are overwhelmed by the volume of information they have to learn and, as a result, they fear for their final grades.
-Brainscape—the world’s smartest study app—can help you manage this intense workload in many ways:
+As mentioned, one of the primary reasons students drop premed courses is that they are overwhelmed by the volume of information they have to learn, and as a result, they fear for their final grades.
+But there is a tool that is proven to increase USMLE and MCAT scores: digital flashcards.

-With these benefits in tandem (and more), Brainscape can serve as the ultimate study tool to help you perform well at all of your premed courses.
-And while dropping a class may become a smart (or unavoidable) decision for you at some point, our web and mobile app can certainly help minimize the need for this rather drastic recourse.
+With these benefits in tandem (and more), digital flashcard apps such as Mochi or Brainscape can serve as the ultimate study tool to help you perform well at all of your premed courses.
+And while dropping a class may become a smart (or unavoidable) decision for you at some point, adding flashcards to your study can certainly help minimize the need for this drastic recourse.